Change requests

 Most reviews will take place in the change request’s comments, where collaborators can share feedback and have discussions about specific content blocks, or the change request as a whole.

 Diff view allows you to toggle a view that makes it easy to see what’s been edited in a change request.
+It will highlight any edited pages in the space, and on the pages it will show the specific blocks that have been added, edited or removed.

 If you decide not to merge a change request and want to remove it from the queue, you can archive it.